There are many different options for warding off fleas.

 For treatments that only last up to 24 hours in your pet’s system, it will usually be necessary to follow up with a product that has a longer life and that is designed to treat both immature fleas as well as adult fleas.

-For anyone that is worries that a topical treatment could leave any areas of your dog’s body untreated and unprotected, an oral treatment can provide the comfort of knowing that it will provide complete protection for every inch of your pet’s body.
+For anyone that is worried that a topical treatment could leave any areas of your dog’s body untreated and unprotected, an oral treatment can provide the comfort of knowing that it will provide complete protection for every inch of your pet’s body.

 Oral treatments can oftentimes begin working as fast as 30 minutes after administration, leaving all existing fleas dead within as little as four hours from application.
 Female fleas are capable of laying up to 50 eggs in a single day and 500 hundred within an entire lifespan.
 Aggressive and quick acting treatment is important in halting this invasive reproduction cycle.